rukevweomusi/DS210FinalProject/README.md

 “Science and Poetry” and  “Learning in Overdrive: Designing Curriculum, Instruction, and Assessment from Standards : A Manual for Teachers".
 Because of the extremely large data set, the program takes about 12 minutes to run.

 The dataset had a small enough file size to be pushed to Github.
+The data set file is Amazon0601.txt.
 The metadata file is here: https://snap.stanford.edu/data/amazon-meta.html